If you’re visiting Australia from the Netherlands you may be eligible for medical care under Medicare while you’re here.

 You need to enrol in Medicare to get a benefit.

-- a resident of the Netherlands before arriving in Australia
+- living in the Netherlands before arriving in Australia

 If you’re here on a student visa, you’re eligible for Medicare.